Discover more from Tech World With Milan Newsletter

 Engage: This is the actual doing of the tasks.
 With a well-organized and updated system, you can confidently choose what to do at any given moment.

 In addition, David Allen emphasizes using context-based lists for your tasks.
-For instance, some tasks may be done only at your computer, while others may be done when traveling.
+For instance, some tasks may be done only on your computer, while others may be done while traveling.
 By grouping tasks based on context, you can tackle them more efficiently.

 So, how it works in practice or by using a tool is to have the following lists:

-In - Here, we put all ideas we have as they occur.
+In - Here, we put all our ideas as they occur.
 Write down every task, vision, or commitment that comes to mind, whether small or insignificant.
-When you add items here, please feel free to ask yourself if this is actionable.
+When you add items here, ask yourself if this is actionable.
 If the answer is NO, you should remove it or add it to the Someday/maybe list.
-If it's actionable in the physical and visible sense, you can move it to the Next Actions list.
+You can move it to the Next Actions list if it's actionable in the physical and visible sense.

-Here you can use the Eisenhower matrix to help you understand what you should do immediately, what to delegate, and what to delete.Waiting for - This is the list where you put stuff you delegated to others, or you're waiting to reply to, or some issue blocks it.
+Here, the Eisenhower matrix can help you understand what to do immediately, what to delegate, and what to delete.Waiting for—This is the list where you put stuff you delegated to others, are waiting to reply to, or have some issue blocking.

-Projects - This is where we put stuff that needs more than one action, so a grouping for activities.
+Projects—This is where we put stuff that needs more than one action, so it is a grouping for activities.
 It is a simple list of projects with two or more steps.
-And be sure that there is at least one action from a project in the Next actions list.
+Be sure that at least one action from a project is in the Next actions list.

-Someday/maybe - This is where you put your ideas without concrete actions, which you would like to pursue in the future, but now you need more time.
+Someday/maybe—This is where you put your ideas without concrete actions, which you would like to pursue in the future but need more time for now.

 You can use any TODO app for this method, such as Todoist, Microsoft To-Do, etc.